-- Ability to extract and retain corporate profits not required for personal expenses on a tax-deferred basis for reinvestment into other opportunities while simultaneously allowing the operating company to be kept clean of passive assets which may permit the shares to qualify for the capital gains exemption on a share sale.
+- Ability to defer tax on profits not immediately required for personal expenses while consistently purifying the operating company of passive assets in order to maintain access to the capital gains exemption on a share sale;

-- Appropriately structure foreign operations to provide access to beneficial Canadian tax rules for such business investments
+- Appropriately structure foreign operations to provide access to Canadian tax treaty benefits;

 - Reduce the immediate tax on proceeds when the proceeds are to be reinvested, donated or deployed into other operating businesses rather than used for immediate personal expenses;